ryanrestine/Proving_Grounds_Play_Writeups/machines/gaara_notes.md

 └─$ cewl http://192.168.198.142/Temari > cewl2.txt
 ```

-The enpoints above also appear to be usernames so I'll ad those to users.txt file
+The endpoints above also appear to be usernames so I'll ad those to users.txt file

 ```
 ┌──(ryan㉿kali)-[~/PG/Play/Gaara]